TracyNjoroge/qa-portfolio/portfolio-website/test-cases.md

 2. Click "Home" in the navigation bar
 3. Observe where the page scrolls to

+**Expected Result:**
-**Expected Result:** Page scrolls smoothly to the Home/Hero section The Hero heading 'Hey there, I'm Tracy Njoroge' is visible at the top of the viewport
+- Page scrolls smoothly to the Home/Hero section
+- The Hero heading 'Tracy Njoroge' is visible at the top of the viewport

 **Post Condition:** User is now viewing the Home section